A fan-favorite plant protein

 Supplies you'll need to make seitan at home

-Since every recipe is different, check the ingredients list before heading to the store.
+Since recipes vary, always check the ingredient list before heading to the store.

 Basics / Shopping / Recipes / Video Tutorials